Garrett Cooper Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 25th among all MLB pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.64).

-- The Nationals rank 25th in baseball in home runs allowed (93 total, 1.4 per game).
+- Nationals pitchers combine to give up 93 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- In his last appearance on Tuesday, June 6 against the Arizona Diamondbacks, the right-hander tossed four innings, giving up four earned runs while surrendering five hits.
+- The left-hander's last appearance came on Wednesday against the Houston Astros, when he threw five innings, surrendering two earned runs while allowing four hits.

-- In seven games this season, the 26-year-old has put up a 6.10 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.